 Service is professional and friendly.
 The hotel’s restaurant has been awarded three AA rosettes.
 There is a lift to all floors.
 All rooms have baths with the exception of two with showers in the Comfortable double for single occupancy category.

 Seats.
-Except in Canterbury Cathedral, specific seats are not reserved.
-You sit were you want.
-If we reach full capacity, a very few seats in Hampton Court Chapel may have restricted sightlines.
+Except in Canterbury Cathedral, specific seats are not reserved – you sit were you want.
+If we reach full capacity, a few seats in Hampton Court Chapel may have restricted sightlines.

 Exclusive access.
-Again, except at Canterbury Cathedral, the concerts are private.
-The other four are planned and administered by Martin Randall Festivals exclusively for an audience consisting of those who have taken the full festival package.
-The capacity is around a hundred.
+Except again at Canterbury Cathedral, the concerts are private.
+The other three are planned and administered by Martin Randall Festivals exclusively for an audience consisting of those who have taken the full festival package.
+The capacity is around a hundred and ten participants.

 Duration.
 Four of the concerts are about an hour long and have no interval.
 The concert at Canterbury Cathedral is about two hours, with an interval.